jadry92/BlogNotes/docs/_posts/notes/2019-09-07-Regular-Expretions.md

 ![example 1]()

 But what does it mean all those weird characters? :unamused: :expressionless:
-Before to show the all meaing I need to show you the basic CheatSheets and whow :
+Before to show the all meaing I need to show you the basic CheatSheets and how to use:
 ```
 . -> whatever ca racter
 \w - > find any conjunct that looks like as word